 NOTE — A true sarsnet is made wholly of silk.

 2.26 Seam Binding — A woven narrow fabric of fine texture, usually of cotton or rayon, in plain weave, usually with gross grain selvedges and intended for use in covering or strengthening seams or edges in clothing.
-The widths range from 10 to 20 mm (3/8 to 3/4 in).
+The widths range from 10 millimeter to 20 millimeter (3/8 in to 3/4 inch).

 2.27 Single Satin Ribbon — A ribbon of silk, rayon or cotton weft with a warp satin weave to give a lustrous effect on one face, and with plain tubular or grosgrain selvedges.